 Families left to shiver in the cold when dad goes out – new survey finds.

-Men are more likely to turn the heating off when they leave the house – even when there are other family members still inside.
+Men are more likely to turn the heating off, whether with heating apps or the thermostat, when they leave the house – even when there are other family members still inside.

 While forecasters bang on about the cold weather, the news means nothing to blokes up and down the country who turn down the thermostat as they leave in the morning as they “won’t be getting the benefit”.

 According to national heating maintenance company Warm.co.uk, it’s a mixture of trying to keep household bills down, and the faulty logic that they’re not in the house to benefit from the lovely, toasty heat.

 “Not only are chaps hitting the ‘off’ button on the thermostat as they walk out of the door, but they’re now using smartphone apps to control the heating while they’re out,” says Warm.co.uk spokesperson Jonathan Ratcliffe.
 “And that’s taken the battle to a whole new level.”